De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

 - This season, he's put up 18.4% of the Kings' attempted field goals, as he's averaging 18.2 per contest.

-- Fox is averaging five three-point field goal attempts per game this season, which is 12.0% of his team's tries from beyond the arc.
+- He's taken 5.0 threes per game, or 12.0% of his team's shots from beyond the arc this season.

 - The Kings average the ninth-most possessions per game with 103.2.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.
+- Allowing 117.1 points per game, the Warriors are the 21st-ranked squad in the league defensively.

-- On the glass, the Warriors have given up 43.3 rebounds per game, which puts them 15th in the league.
+- The Warriors are the 15th-ranked team in the NBA, conceding 43.3 rebounds per contest.

-- In terms of 3-pointers, the Warriors are 23rd in the NBA, conceding 12.9 makes per game.
+- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the league.

 De'Aaron Fox vs. the Warriors